wutianze/dnndk-pynqz2/yolo_keras/yolo_pynqz2_guide.md

 Run `decent_q inspect --input_frozen_graph=model_data/yolo.pb`, it will show the inputs names and outputs names.

 # What to do next
 Please read [guide](https://github.com/wutianze/pynq_car/blob/master/Pynq-Z2_AD_Car/host-guide/dnndk_usage.md) to use DNNDK to accelerate inference of Yolo.
 The code in board is provided in yolo_pynqz2 dir.
+You can run `./yolo dog.jpg` to test.